Aetna Health Professions Partnership Initiative

 How to Apply

-- Have an official transcript submitted from each high school attended.
+- An official transcript from each college or university attended.*

 Department of Health Career Opportunity Programs